Bloom’s Taxonomy Demystified: The Gold Standard for Instructional Design

 The affective domain categorizes the ways in which we handle all things related to emotions, such as feelings, attitudes, and values.
 This domain is more important when dealing with learning programs around social changes.
 If you’ve ever attended a course on DEI or leadership development, you were working at least somewhat in the affective domain.
 The levels of Bloom’s Affective Domain are receiving, responding, valuing, organizing, and characterizing.

-Bloom's Taxonomy Affective Domain
+Bloom'S Taxonomy Affective Domain

 Bloom’s Psychomotor Domain